steel-load-balancer/slb/README.md

 #### View load-balancer in ipvs

-On our vippy node we can inspect in more detail our load-balancer setup
+On our slb node we can inspect in more detail our load-balancer setup

 ```
 ipvsadm -ln